JL-Agbalo/MyForexNotes/batch-8-day-1.md

 - **Take Profit:** Closes your trade automatically at a set profit level.
 - **Stop Loss:** Closes your trade automatically at a set loss level to limit risk.

+### **Swap & SWAP Fee**

+- **Swap:** The interest paid or earned for holding a forex position overnight.
+- **SWAP Fee:** The cost or credit applied to your account for this overnight interest, depending on the currencies traded and the direction of your trade.

 [⬅️ Back to Home](README.md)